EFPrefix/EFQRCode/README.md

     </a>
 </p>

-EFQRCode is a lightweight, pure-Swift library for generating pretty QRCode image with input watermark or icon and recognizing QRCode from image, it is based on `CoreImage`.
+EFQRCode is a lightweight, pure-Swift library for generating pretty QRCode image with input watermark or icon and recognizing QRCode from image, it is based on `CoreGraphics`, `CoreImage` and `ImageIO`.
+EFQRCode provides you a better way to operate QRCode in your app, it works on `iOS`, `macOS` and `tvOS`, and it is available through `CocoaPods`, `Carthage` and `Swift Package Manager`.
 This project is inspired by [qrcode](https://github.com/sylnsfar/qrcode).
-It provides you a better way to operate QRCode in your app.

 > [中文介绍](/README_CN.md)